tomkerkhove/containo-deprecated/README.md

   --data 'uris=//containo' \
   --data 'upstream_url=http://containo:80/api'
 ```
-6. Start consuming the API
+5. Start consuming the API
 ```
 curl -i -X GET --url localhost:8000/containo/records
 ```

+Prefer a UI to manage Kong?
+You can either use [Kong Dashboard](https://github.com/PGBI/kong-dashboard), [Kong CLI](https://github.com/passos/kong-cli) or [KongDash](https://github.com/ajaysreedhar/kongdash) desktop client, which are 3rd party tools that give you a Management UI.

 **Important** - All containers need to be in the `api-ecosystem network`.